Awesomeware/goblin-wrangler/README.md

 docker-compose up -d
 ```

-The service will then be available via [Localhost](http://localhost:4000).
+The service will then be available via [Localhost](http://localhost:9000).

+## Infrastructure

+TODO: Elaborate.

+* Cloud Run for backend, with a cloud run trigger to build new releases of backend/ on changes.
+* Firebase Hosting for frontend, using GitHub CI/CD to build new releases of web/ on changes.